Wadi Bih

-Access to Wadi Bih requires a GCC or Omani passport.
-Residents of the UAE and Oman holding other passports may find access restricted or blocked.
+Access to Wadi Bih requires a border crossing between Oman and UAE.

 Wadi Bih Run

 The popular Wadi Bih 72 km ultramarathon takes place each year on the Musandam Peninsula in Oman on the first weekend of February.
 The 72-km solo event is an out and back course, starting at Dibba and climbing 36km into mountainous terrain before the turnaround, taking some five hours to complete.
 It was founded in 1993.